Hedge funds chart course through 'IMO 2020' storm

 “You can try and pick winners in the shipping segment of the equity markets, but to get a pure play you need the derivatives market,” Tveter said.
 “The new fund will look at all the parts of refining that will be affected by the new regulations.

-In another sign of the impact of IMO 2020, China said on July 4 that it planned to launch a futures contract for low-sulfur fuel oil by the end of the year.
+In another sign of the impact of IMO 2020, China said on July 4 that it planned to launch a futures contract for low-sulphur fuel oil by the end of the year.

-Dutch asset manager Robeco is also focusing on fuel, but it’s investing in oil refineries that are well-placed to produce large quantities of low-sulfur diesel.
+Dutch asset manager Robeco is also focussing on fuel, but it’s investing in oil refineries that are well-placed to produce large quantities of low-sulphur diesel.

 “We are invested in refiners since earlier this year and this has been one of the drivers for that investment,” said Fabiana Fedeli, global head of fundamental equities.